mmastrac/rust-ctor/README.md

 `bin` and `cdylib` outputs, ie: the `ctor` and `dtor` will run at executable or library startup/shutdown respectively.

+This library supports WASM targets, but note that only a single `#[ctor]` function is supported due to platform limitations.

 ## Warnings

 Rust's philosophy is that nothing happens before or after main and